Athenagoras I of Constantinople: Biography

 Athenagoras was born as Aristocles Matthew Spyrou on 6 April 1886 (25 March) in the village of Vasiliko, near Ioannina, Epirus (then in the Ottoman Empire).
 He has been described as having been of Aromanian, Albanian, or Greek descent.
 Athenagoras was the son of Matthew N. Spyrou, a doctor, and Helen V. Mokoros.
 Athenagoras devoted himself to religion at an early age because of the encouragement he received from his mother and a priest from his village.
 After completing his secondary education in 1906, he entered the Holy Trinity Theological School at Halki, near Constantinople, and was ordained a deacon in 1910.

 Upon graduating, he was tonsured a monk, given the name Athenagoras, and ordained to the diaconate.
 He served as archdeacon of the Diocese of Pelagonia before becoming the secretary to Archbishop Meletius IV of Constantinople of Athens in 1919.
 While still a deacon, he was elected the Metropolis of Corfu in 1922 and straightway raised to the episcopacy.

 Returning from a fact-finding trip to the Greek Orthodox Archdiocese in America in 1930, Metropolitan Damaskinos recommended to Photius II of Constantinople that he appoint Metropolitan Athenagoras to the position of Archbishop of North and South America as the best person to bring harmony to the American diocese.
 The patriarch made the appointment on 30 August 1930.

 When Archbishop Athenagoras assumed his new position on 24 February 1931, he was faced with the task of bringing unity and harmony to a diocese that was racked with dissension between Royalists and Republicans (Venizelists), who had virtually divided the country into separate dioceses.
 To correct that, he centralized the ecclesiastical administration in the archdiocese offices with all other bishops serving as auxiliaries, appointed to assist the archbishop, without dioceses and administrative rights of their own.
 He actively worked with his communities to establish harmony.
 He expanded the work of the clergy-laity congresses and founded the Holy Cross School of Theology.

 Archbishop Athenagoras consecrated the Archdiocesan Cathedral of the Holy Trinity on New York City's Upper East Side on 22 October 1933.
 He called it: "The Cathedral of all of Hellenism in America".
-In 1938, Athenagoras was naturalized as a United States citizen.
+In 1938, Athenagoras was naturalized as a U.S. citizen.

 On 1 November 1948, Athenagoras I was elected Patriarch of Constantinople at the age of 62.
-In January 1949, he was honored to be flown in the personal airplane of the American president Harry Truman to Constantinople to assume his new position.
-As Patriarch, he was actively involved with the World Council of Churches and improving relations with the Catholic Church and the Pope.
+In January 1949, he was honored to be flown in the personal airplane of the U.S President Harry Truman to Constantinople to assume his new position.
+As Patriarch, he was actively involved with the World Council of Churches and improving relations with the Roman Catholic Church and the Pope.

 He was hospitalized on 6 July 1972, for a broken hip, but died from kidney failure in Istanbul the following day at the age of 86.
 He was buried in the cemetery within the grounds of the Church of Saint Mary of the Spring in Balıklı, Istanbul.